lanmarc77/playaway/README.md

 # Future ideas
 - a back sticker that is rewriteable like a chalk board that can hold the currently installed audio book name
 - more research into the missing currently unknown fields of PATWEAKS.DAT
-- trying to get working to a SOC firmware channel (e.g. via USB recovery mode?) and write my own
+- trying to get a working SOC firmware channel (e.g. via USB recovery mode?) and write my own